hybridly/hybridly/docs/api/utils/initialize-hybridly.md

 - `wrapper`: the wrapper component responsible for Hybridly to work
 - `render`: the render function that should be passed to `createApp`
 - `hybridly`: the Vue plugin that sets up Vue DevTools
+- `payload`: an object representing the initial payload

 By default, `setup` is optional because the Vue application is created under the hood.
 It can be enhanced through [`enhanceVue`](#enhancevue).